gtmnagalla/3tier/README.md

 - Nat gateway used to provide outbound internet connectivity for app servers.
 - Route tables and security groups(ACLs) to provide restricted connectivity.

-## Environment vaiables in the Linux environment.
+## Environment variables in the Linux environment.
 To configure AWS access and secret keys as environment variables in a Linux environment and use them for Terraform provider configuration, follow these steps:

 Open your shell environment configuration file.
 This file may vary depending on the shell you're using (e.g., Bash, Zsh, etc.).
 Common configuration files include ~/.bashrc or ~/.bash_profile for Bash users and ~/.zshrc for Zsh users.
 You can use a text editor to edit this file.